arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 data = i2c.recv(3)   # receive 3 bytes
 ```

-This is a simple example of how to send data over I2C from a master to a slave.
+This is a simple example showing how to send data over I2C from a master to a slave.

 ```python
 from pyb import I2C